HarshalP05/AirGlove/README.md

 - Expansion into **gaming** as a motion controller.
 - **Custom modes** and app integrations (e.g., music control, smart TV navigation).

----

-## 📷 Image Placement

-Place the images used above (`airglove1.jpg`, `airglove2.jpg`) in an `images/` folder within your repository.
-You can capture photos of your actual Air Glove setup and use those in place.

----

-## 🛠️ License

-MIT License

----

 ## 🙌 Contributions